 - The Manager's Path by Camille Fournier.
 A short reference handbook for managers at all levels.

 - An Elegant Puzzle by Will Larson.
 The most hands-on read on engineering management I've picked up.
 See my in-detail review and notes.

 - Become an Effective Software Engineering Manager by James Stainer

 If you buy the paperback book, you'll find a quote on the back of it from me, which sums up this review more concisely: "This is the book I'll be recommending to new managers transitioning into the role, managers starting at a new company, and experienced managers looking to make an organizational-wide impact."
-You can buy the book on Amazon here.
+You can buy the book from the publisher here.

 My book notes

 As I read the book, I took notes for each of the chapters.
 Read on to get a glance of the topics the book touches on.

 "The technology industry is facing a skills crisis.
 This isn’t because we don’t